-- Expenditure on all types of connection related activities reported in Table 2.5.1 has been allocated to the different classifications and subcategories using the work categories in TasNetworks' financial systems. - Information regarding the circuit line lengths of HV and LV feeders and the number of substations added on an as incurred basis. - Connections for which the type of connection has not been recorded have been determined by extracting information from SAP Work Orders, or failing that, querying the GIS database for the NMIs connection details; - 'Net circuit km added' refers to the circuit line length based on materials as incurred; - TasNetworks is not obliged under a jurisdictional scheme to make payments to customers for connections.
-The amounts reported are voluntary payments made by TasNetworks in recognition of a breach of our customer charter.
+- The volume of complaints applying to connection services has been derived from records kept in The Podium for residential customers - Subject Level 1 Connections, Subject level 2 EWR Related Work and Network Customer Supply - Expenditure on all types of connection related activities reported in Table 2.5.1 has been allocated to the different classifications and subcategories using the functional areas in TasNetworks' financial systems. - Information regarding the circuit line lengths of HV and LV feeders and the number of substations added on an as incurred basis. - 'Net circuit km added' refers to the circuit line length based on materials as incurred; - TasNetworks is not obliged under a jurisdictional scheme to make payments to customers for connections.
+The amounts reported are voluntary payments made by

+TasNetworks in recognition of a breach of our customer charter.
+These payments are reported based on the date the payment was made not the qualifying date.